ginkgo/splooshkaboom/README.md

 # Sploosh Kaboom Starting Pattern Search

-This program is trying to answer a question of [Linkus7](https://www.twitch.tv/linkus7) regarding the [Sinking Ships Minigame in Wind Waker](https://zelda.fandom.com/wiki/Sinking_Ships):
+This program is trying to answer a question by [Linkus7](https://www.twitch.tv/linkus7) regarding the [Sinking Ships Minigame in Wind Waker](https://zelda.fandom.com/wiki/Sinking_Ships):

 > What is the optimal pattern to hit at least one squid with 8 shots?